TritonDataCenter/rfd/rfd/0154/README.md

 If a package is not a flexible disk package, the changes described in this RFD do not apply to a VM using that package.

-An instance that is not a flexible disk instance may become a flexible disk instance by being resized into a flexible disk package.
+An instance that is not a flexible disk instance may become a flexible disk instance through operator intervention.

 To support flexible disks, changes are required in packages, CloudAPI, AdminUI, the User Portal, and the platform.
 Full realization of the benefits will require actions within guests.
 These in-guest changes may be accomplished through in-image automation and/or instance-specific procedures.